samccann/view-of-the-world/README.md

     ```
  1. Again, run `git remote -v` and you see both the origin and upstream.

 Making update 1.
-Let's see if this shows up on github.com
+Let's see if this shows up on github.com - Can see it.

+Update number 2: Does this Fedora 31 box hang when you are working on it?